 In a study reported in the American Journal of Obstetrics and Gynecology, researchers reviewed children suffering brachial plexus palsy after vaginal delivery at John Hopkins between 1993 to 2004 and data representing litigated permanent brachial plexus palsy reported between 1986 and 2003 was reviewed from multiple institutions.
 The study reported that non-shoulder dystocia brachial plexus palsy is rare and distinct from shoulder dystocia brachial plexus palsy and can be distinguished by risk factors including birth weight, posterior arm involvement, injury severity, and fetal acidosis.Treatment and Outcome

 Thankfully, brachial injuries will sometime heal on their own.
 Others may require occupational or physiotherapy, electrostimulation, botox injections, water therapy or surgery to correct the damage.
 Prognosis is dependent on the injured site and type of brachial plexus injury.
-Children generally recover within 3 to 4 months of the injury caused during childbirth however some may suffer long-term complications.
+Children often recover within 3 to 4 months of the injury caused during childbirth however some may suffer long-term complications.

 They can also include impaired bone growth, joint dysfunction, osteoarthritis, difference in limb length, scapular winging, glenohumeral dysplasia, scoliosis, balance and coordination problems, decreased dexterity, psychological problems, partial paralysis of the diaphragm and Horner's Syndrome (drooping eyelid).Getting a Lawyer to Figure Out Your Child's Claim

 Brachial plexus injury is a leading cause of serious injury doctor error lawsuits.
 If you believe that you or your child has been injured by a mistake of a doctor in Maryland, call us at 800-553-8082 or click here for a free online, no obligation consultation.